samergul/EmployeeMangementSystem/Templating-your-PowerShell-scripts.md

 1. Scan the current folder for a file matching the pattern Tokens.CurrentHostName.ps1
 2. Run that script
 3. Look for files with the *.template extension in the current folder (and subfolders)
-4. Generate a new file for each template, replacing the tokens in them, and outputing the final .ps1 scripts and .xml inputs that will be actually used for setup on the machine.
+4. Generate a new file for each template, replacing the tokens in them, and outputting the final .ps1 scripts and .xml inputs that will be actually used for setup on the machine.

 The result:
 ```